The dangers of non-secure HTTP

 - Domain Validation (DV) Certificates are the easiest of all the certificates to obtain.
 There won’t be a manual check such as identity.
 However, there will be an automated verification that the applicant actually owns the domain.
 This makes DV SSL ideal for businesses needing a low-cost SSL quickly without the effort of submitting company documents.
 Also, it’s a perfect example to use for your personal website or blog – and is also good for your SEO!

-- Organization Validation (OV) Certificates take security up a level and require human verification of the organization’s identity.
+- Organisation Validation (OV) Certificates take security up a level and require human verification of the organisation’s identity.

 Top reasons for moving to HTTPS?

 There are many reasons, but I’ve identified three which are critical and arguably necessary.

 HTTPS is actually good for the search engine

 Google claims that websites who use HTTPS will have a small ranking benefit because of these security aspects.
 It is clear that HTTPS offers security, so it is definitely the choice to put you in Google’s good graces.
 Switching to HTTPS is therefore likely to increase and improve your organic search results.